Plumsail/documents-docs/source/flow/actions/document-processing.rst

 Extract text from PDF document
 ------------------------------

-Extracts text from PDF document to Raw or HTML format with the help of Microsoft Flow.
+Extracts text from PDF document to Raw or HTML format with the help of Power Automate (Microsoft Flow).

 .. rubric:: Output Parameters